-The whole network is run by a TP-Link T-1600G switch which features 48-Ports and PoE+ on every port with a total power capacity of 384W.
+Most of the network is run by a TP-Link T-1600G switch which features 48-Ports and PoE+ on every port with a total power capacity of 384W.
 It's a L2+ switch, so it provides VLAN and some advanced switching stuff.
 For Internet access, an Ubiquiti EdgeRouter-X powered by OpenWrt is used.
-All other switches and the WiFi AP are also VLAN capable: That's important, because we defined three VLANs in our home:
+All other switches and the WiFi APs are also VLAN capable: That's important, because we defined three VLANs in our home:

 - VLAN “Management”: for configuring devices; does not have Internet access

 - VLAN “Private”: for all computers and other private, “trusted” devices

 - VLAN “Technik”: for all switches, alarm system etc. with “partially” trusted interfaces

 The access points (a TP-Link Archer C7 and a TP-Link EAP221) are also powered by OpenWrt and provide two WiFi networks, one bridge to “Private” and one bridge to “Technik”.
 This way, also the wireless appliances can be added to an “untrusted” network section.